Documentation structure for LLMs (llms.txt)

 Is my project a good fit for test impact analysis?

-• Test frameworks with built-in coverage support (Jest, pytest, Go test, Vitest, RSpec) where generating coverage reports is straightforward.
+Test impact analysis works well on test frameworks with built-in coverage support (Jest, pytest, Go test, Vitest, RSpec) where generating coverage reports is straightforward.

 How it works